yinon115/Cellular_B24_Finale_Project/README.md

 ## App Demo

-Link to a demo of the app:
+In the following link, you can see an app demo in Android Studio and also a demo of the Firebase Realtime Database

 https://drive.google.com/drive/folders/1kiAsDb9sSQvibRtCdJASlHqNDkIMaAKs?usp=sharing
-You can see a demo in Android Studio and also a demo of the Firebase Realtime Database

 ## Screenshots